kailash-manasarovar/statement/docs/timeline/2023/june.md

     - Click here if the YouTube entry isn't working for any reason: [https://www.youtube.com/watch?v=Td74vBNPrW0](https://drive.google.com/file/d/1AsGYbEVufI1pATGd1y0k4bAZ5Om_2gLg/view?usp=drive_link)

 - It may also be interesting to know who some of the other people in the group are, especially one particular woman in glasses on the left which could possibly be Carmen Cano, Domingo's sister; someone who looks very much like a woman I believe to be Carmen Cano that I saw outside my apartment on Friday 1st November 2024.
-- It is also interesting to note that they have managed to make a lament sound like a funeral march which, I believe, is intentional.
+- It is also interesting to note that they have managed to make a lament sound like a funeral march which, I believe, is very intentional.
-- At the time I saw this in June 2023 I didn't really understand what I was looking at as nothing made any sense other than Domingo was "getting me back" for not allowing him to control me in 2014.
+- At the time I saw this in June 2023 I didn't really understand what I was looking at as nothing made any sense other than Domingo was "getting me back" for me not allowing him to control me in 2014.

 !!! info "Interestingly"
     - There are many other YouTube videos with the trumpet teacher in musical scenarios.